Cardiff Moving Costs: What Affects Time and Pricing

 Parking accessPermit streets, distant bays, double-parking riskLonger kerb-to-door carries and repositioning reduce loads per hour, increasing paid labour time.

-Building layoutStairs, narrow halls, lift availability and bookingsMore handling steps and queues slow each item, extending loading/unloading cycles.
+Building layoutStairs, narrow halls, lift availability and bookingsMore handling steps and queues slow each item, extending loading and unloading cycles.

 Van size / moversCapacity and crew matched to load and accessToo small a van or too few movers means more trips and slower progress; well-matched teams save time.